2021 Low Brass Commissioning Consortium

 Click below to choose your tier and visit the product page.

-Fall 2021 (around September 1): Digital delivery upon completion of the piece; hard copies shipped.
+Winter 2021 (around December 1): Digital delivery upon completion of the piece; hard copies shipped.

 Explore Tyler's existing compositions for low brass, and other recent works for other instruments.

 Q: What skill level/level of difficulty should I expect from this piece?

 A: Tyler intends to approach this as a piece that can be performed readily by the professional and graduate-level performer, and even the ambitious undergraduate upperclassmen.
 The plan is to also craft one of the movements that will be easily accessible to all.

 Q: I want to join as a commissioner, but I’m not sure when I can perform the piece.
 What should I do?

 A: When you join this consortium you are automatically entitled to an exclusivity period: in this case, it’s nearly a year and a half.
 The idea was to provide three semesters worth of exclusivity, so if you aren’t able to perform the piece right away (Fall 2021), you can maintain exclusivity through the following academic year (until January 1, 2023).